 - To constitute or cause to be constituted Regional Branches at convenient centers in India to promote the objects of the society.

 - To cooperate with approved institutions and bodies for the purposes of helping the cause of public administration

 The activities of the Institute are organized in four inter-related areas of Research, Training, Advisory Services and Dissemination of Information.

-While the Institute undertakes research studies on substantive issues of its own initiative, it conducts research in specific areas of practical importance, which are normally sponsored by the Government and national / international organizations.
-It also offers consultancy services in operational areas to the Government and public sector undertakings.
-It conducts a good number of long and short-duration training programmes.
-Besides three organs Indian Journal of Public Administration and Nagarlok and Lok Prashashan (in Hindi) the Institute also publishes a bibliographic journal Documentation in Public Administration and a monthly Newsletter.
+While the Institute undertakes research studies on current issues of public concern on its own initiative, it also conducts research in response to specific organizational need to find solutions in difficult decision-making areas.
+These are normally sponsored projects of Government and national / international organizations.
+IIPA offers advisory services in operational areas and provides the necessary hand-holding in implementation of schemes, programmes and project in both Government and private sectors.
+It conducts a large number of long and short-duration training programmes.
+Besides the Indian Journal of Public Administration, Nagarlok and Lok Prashashan journals, the Institute also periodically publishes a bibliographic journal Documentation in Public Administration and a monthly Newsletter.
+More...

 NETWORK AND COLLABORATION

 With a membership over 11,000 including about 100 overseas, the IIPA has a nation-wide network of 23 regional branches and 44 local branches, which provide exchange of ideas on current trends and practice in public administration to public servants, academics and students.